Ono Academic College: History

 In 2016, the college opened the Jonathan Wohl School of Music headed by Israel Prize laureate Noam Sheriff.
 At the dedication ceremony Sheriff spoke about the universal language of music and how this fit in with the goals of the college.

-In 2021, the college announced plans to expand its campus, connecting the campuses in Kiryat Ono and Or Yehuda.
-The campus, stretching over 13 dunams, will incorporate academic buildings, offices, dormitories and commercial areas.
-This will allow the ultra-Orthodox and secular campuses to operate side by side.
+A new multidisciplinary campus was commissioned at Savyon Junction to incorporate academic buildings, offices in 2020.
+Construction began in 2021.
+It was completed and opened in 2023.